AdamAurisano/NeutrinoML/SparseProtoDUNE/README.md

 scripts/run_tb.sh
 ```

-although you will need to modify the port number in this script to match the values you chose when launching your Docker container.
-You can modify the train and test configuration by editing `config/sparse_standard.yaml` or creating alternate config files to pass to the training and inference scripts.
+which will be exposed on the port automatically configured when the Docker container was started.
+You can then navigate to `localhost:XXXX`, where `XXXX` is your port number, in a web browser on your local machine to monitor training.